 Speaker: Douglas White FRSA, Carnegie UK Trust

 RSA Fellows, Members of the Scottish Borders Chamber of Commerce (SBCC), and other individuals and guests with interest in social justice, rural employment, connectivity, and associated issues of relevance are most welcome to register for this free event.

-Any queries related to the event, please contact Ann Packard FRSA: email@example.com until and including 27 October, and thereafter by telephone to 0131-556 2052.
+Any queries related to the event, please contact Ann Packard FRSA: email@example.com or by telephone to 0131-556 2052.

 Douglas White leads the Carnegie UK Trust’s work across a range of issues, including digital access and inclusion, news media, affordable credit, and quality of public space.
 He joined the Trust in 2011 as a senior policy officer and has more than a decade of experience in public policy and research.
 Previously he held senior positions at Consumer Focus Scotland and Blake Stevenson Ltd. He is a member of various expert groups and panels, working with organisations including DCMS, the BBC, and the Scottish Government, His work has led directly to positive change in many policy areas.
 Douglas has an MA (Hons) in Politics from the University of Edinburgh.
 He is a Committee Member at Shelter Scotland, a graduate of the ACEVO Emerging Leaders Programme and a Fellow of the RSA (Royal Society for the encouragement of Arts, Manufactures & Commerce).
 He lives in Edinburgh with his wife and son and in his spare time he can be found playing a wide range of different sports.